apache/spark/docs/howto/operator.rst

 Arguments
 """""""""

-Some arguments in the example DAG are taken from environment variables:
+Some arguments in the example DAG are taken from OS environment variables:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_sql.py
     :language: python